Summary of Product Characteristics Updated 24-Sep-2018 | Almirall Limited

 Drugs used in nausea and vomiting: Concomitant use of metoclopramide or domperidone may result in antagonism of gastrointestinal side-effects.

 Ulcer healing drugs: cimetidine may inhibit metabolism of meptazinol resulting in increased plasma concentration.

 Reproduction studies in animals have shown no evidence of teratogenic effect.
 No experience is available in human beings.
-Meptazinol should not be used during pregnancy, unless considered essential by the physician.
+Meptazinol should not be used during pregnancy (apart from labour) unless considered essential by the physician.

-Meptazinol should not be given to lactating women, unless considered essential by the physician.
+Meptid Injection should not be given to lactating women unless considered essential by the physician.